 All drivers in Pennsylvania are required to maintain the state’s minimum insurance requirements.
-However, contrary to what you might see on popular insurance websites, mandatory coverage in Pennsylvania DOES NOT include uninsured and underinsured motorist coverage.
+However, contrary to what you see on insurance websites, mandatory coverage in Pennsylvania DOES NOT include uninsured and underinsured motorist coverage.

 Pennsylvania’s minimum insurance requirements are as follows:

-- Property Damage Liability ($5,000) — This coverage is available, if you damage someone’s property in an accident and you’re at fault.
+- Property Damage Liability ($5,000) — This coverage is available if you damage someone’s property in an accident and you’re at fault.
 (Some companies group this coverage together with bodily injury liability for a minimum total of $35,000.)